smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 --- abstract

-This document addresses the applicability and mangeability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deploymenta including an ability to provide throughput advice to the application endpoints.
+This document addresses the applicability and mangeability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deployments including an ability to provide throughput advice to the application endpoints.

 --- middle

 # Introduction

-Existing transport feedback mechanisms, such as TCP congestion control or Explicit Congestion Notification (ECN), typically react only after congestion occurs and may not provide timely or accurate guidance in mobile environments.
-They also offer limited visibility into operator-managed resources.
-SCONE addresses this gap by enabling network elements to communicate advisory information directly to endpoints, allowing applications to adjust proactively to the achievable throughput.
+SCONE is a signaling mechanism operating at the network/user-plane boundary where it is intended to allow for the network to communicate to application endpoints, a maximum allowable bit-rate for a given UDP 4-tuple.
+The SCONE signal is meant to carry throughput advise for adaptive bit-rate applications.
 Purpose of this document is to address applicability and manageability of the SCONE protocol in both the operator networks and application endpoints.
-The primary focus is on mobile networks, where user-plane functions such as the UPF (5G) or P-GW (4G) are capable of generating throughput advice to guide adaptive bit-rate applications.
+The primary focus is on mobile networks, where user-plane functions such as the UPF (5G network) or Packet Data Network Gateway or (P-GW) for a (4G network) that are capable of generating throughput advice to guide adaptive bit-rate applications.
 However, the same concepts may also apply to other access networks where similar advisory mechanisms are useful.

-This document focuses on SCONE's applicability and manageability in the operator network and is not a protocol specification.
+This document is not a protocol specifications and its purpose is to focus on SCONE's applicability and manageability in the operator network.

 # Conventions and Definitions